Ear Health: Essential Tips for Travelers

 Summary: Key Tips for Ear Health When Travelling

-• Take precautions to prevent swimmer’s ear by keeping your ears dry and avoiding self-cleaning.
+Prevent swimmer’s ear by keeping your ears dry and steering clear of self-cleaning.

-• Seek prompt professional care if you experience persistent ear pain, discharge, or hearing loss.
+Seek prompt professional care for persistent ear pain, discharge, or hearing loss.

 Frequently Asked Questions (FAQ)